aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 ### 5/ Take a look at the Amplify Sample Web Application

 If you have not yet this is a great time to deploy the sample web application.
 Once you've run some data through the pipeline you should see that successfully populating in the application.
-Please follow the [Web Application README](front-end/carbonlake-ui-cloudscape/documentation/README.md) to manually deploy the AWS Amplify sample web application.
+Please follow the [Web Application README](front-end/sample-ui-cloudscape/documentation/README.md) to manually deploy the AWS Amplify sample web application.

 ### 6/ Try dropping some other sample data into the landing zone

 - Generate or select some additional data (it can be anything really, but carbon emissions data is good)
 - Test out the data quality module by dropping different data into the bucket.
 Does it run through?
 Do you get a notification if it does not?

-### 7/ Start connecting your own data to the CarbonLake landing zone
+### 7/ Start connecting your own data to the Carbon Data Lake landing zone

 - Connect other data sources such as IoT, Streaming Data, Database Migration Workloads, or other applications to the S3 landing zone bucket.
 Try something out and let us know how it goes.